chandanhpcic/docs/source/development/backend/legacy.rst

 ..
 Note::

-    As of OPNsense 19.7 Syslog-NG is included in our base system, these files will only be used to identify applications for custom syslog remote targets in :menuselection:`System->Settings->Logging / targets`.
+    As of Reticen8 19.7 Syslog-NG is included in our base system, these files will only be used to identify applications for custom syslog remote targets in :menuselection:`System->Settings->Logging / targets`.